Warren Buffett says will retire from Berkshire Hathaway by year's end

 Buffett transformed Berkshire Hathaway from a medium-sized textile company when he bought it in the 1960s into a giant conglomerate, now valued at more than $1 trillion and with liquid assets of $300 billion.

-The company on Saturday reported first-quarter profits of $9.6 billion, down 14 percent.
+The company on Saturday reported first-quarter profits of $9.6 billion, down 14%.
 That works out to $4.47 per share, also down sharply.

 Buffett's net worth as of Saturday was $168.2 billion, according to Forbes magazine's real-time rich list.